stephendolan/stephencodes/content/posts/lucky/quick_lucky_scaffolding_with_bloat.md

 ## The Bloat Gem

-To that end, I created the [`bloat`](https://github.com/stephendolan/bloat) gem, which is essentially just a wrapper around [Thor's](http://whatisthor.com) `apply` method.
+To that end, I created the [`bloat`](https://github.com/stephendolan/bloat) gem (https://github.com/stephendolan/bloat), which is essentially just a wrapper around [Thor's](http://whatisthor.com) `apply` method.
 It allows you to execute templates from [RailsBytes](https://railsbytes.com) or any other template repository with Thor commands within any directory structure.

 ## Example: TailwindCSS in Lucky